 NEXT STEPS

 Step 2: If we both feel it's a good match, you might schedule your first session.
 Curious about what therapy actually asks of you?
-This video covers what helps and what doesn't between sessions, with the reasoning behind each point so you can show up in a way that genuinely supports your own healing, watch: Choices between Sessions →
+This video covers what helps and what doesn't between sessions.

 PROFESSIONAL CREDENTIALS